jbfink/acrl-git/acrl-git.md

 This article is CC0, aka the public domain, aka do what you want with it.
 Full text of the Creative Commons CC0 license can be found here: http://creativecommons.org/publicdomain/zero/1.0/legalcode
 -->

-Git and You: An Introduction To Modern Version Control That Will Quite Possibly Leave You Feeling More Confused Than When You Started
+An Introduction To Modern Version Control That Will Quite Possibly Leave You Feeling More Confused Than When You Started
 ==========